Private Jet Charter Services - Keflavik Nas Airport (BIKF)

 Geothermal energy is also used to heat homes and bathing in communal geothermal baths is common.

-If you have time before or after your flight into Keflavik, you can stop and soak in the Blue Lagoon.
+If you have time before or after your private charter flight into Keflavik, you can stop and soak in the Blue Lagoon.
 It’s much closer to Keflavik than it is to Reykjavik

 Can a plane land on a glacier in Iceland?